Home

 5, 2005

-when I really want to have it slow down so I can savor the season.
-Our
+time when I really want to have it slow down so I can savor the season.

-society does tend to make it all too busy and commercialized.
-Remember,
+Our society does tend to make it all too busy and commercialized.

-working on most of the year.
-Jeannette's Story is the life
+been working on most of the year.
+Jeannette's Story

-story of Jeannette L. Morris as told to me and we've worked together on
+is the life story of Jeannette L. Morris as told to me and we've worked

-this autobiography for many months.
-During this time we've grown close
+together on this autobiography for many months.
+During this time we've

-and shared a lot.
-The process is rewarding, but the end product is the
+grown close and shared a lot.
+The process is rewarding, but the end

 Everybody has a story to tell!